Auch: History and population

 Auch is a very ancient town, whose settlement was noted by the Romans during their conquest of the area in the 50s BC.
 At that time, it was settled by an Aquitanian tribe known to the Romans as the Ausci.
 Their name for the town was Climberrum or Elimberris.
 This has been tentatively etymologized from the Iberian iltir ("town, oppidum") and a cognate of the Basque berri ("new"), although another Iberian settlement in Granada recorded by the Romans as "Iliberi" probably had no contact with proto-Basque speaking peoples.
 The Romans renamed the town Augusta Auscorum or Ausciorum ("Augusta of the Ausci").
 Augusta Auscorum was one of the twelve civitates of the province of Novempopulana (Gascony) and became the provincial capital after the 409 destruction of Eauze by the Vandals.

 The common term Augusta was eventually dropped and the name evolved into the modern Gascon Aush and French Auch.

+In 732, during Abdul Rahman's advance towards Bordeaux in the Umayyad invasion of Gaul, the town was supposedly heavily shifted across the river to much of its present site to falter destruction.

 The town became the seat of a Catholic archdiocese which lasted until the French Revolution.
 Its archbishops claimed the title of Primate of Aquitaine, Novempopulana, and Navarre.